-Last Updated on June 11, 2020
+Last Updated on July 8, 2022

-It’s seems like every year I just barely miss the optimal planting dates– Spring seems to just kind of spring up on me!
+It seems like every year I just barely miss the optimal planting dates– Spring seems to just kind of spring up on me!
 The sooner you start, the sooner you will have a garden full of beautiful vegetables, so don't be a procrastinator like me.
 Starting your plants indoors is a great reminder of the warmer days ahead.

 Transplanting outdoors should always be done after the last frost (you can look up the first and last freeze dates by zip code here).
-Warmer areas can obviously start their seedlings earlier, where as folks that live in colder climates have to start a little later in the season.
+Warmer areas can obviously start their seedlings earlier, whereas folks that live in colder climates have to start a little later in the season.

 Dreaming about your garden?
 Check out these unique but useful vegetable garden ideas!